kaslusimoes/MSc-Thesis/source/42_comparisonwithmfq.md

 ![The 4 different Zeitgeist hypothesis shown for comparison.
 All extracted from MFQ's respondents data.](images/4zeitgeists.png){#fig:4zeitgeists width='70%'}

 We can see from [@fig:4zeitgeists], as mentioned in [@Haidt2007], that one can differentiate through all $7$ political affiliations (although here we show only Conservatives, Moderates and Liberals) by looking at the relevance each group attributes to each moral dimension.
 Liberals tend to give more importance to Harm and Fairness whereas Conservatives give almost equal importance to all $5$ dimensions (slightly more to Ingroup, Authority and Purity dimensions).
-Additionally, the mean vector for the whole population tends somewhat more towards the Liberals due to a greater number of respondents with this political affiliation.
+Additionally, the mean vector for the whole population tends somewhat more towards the Liberals due to a greater number of respondents with this political affiliation (_pa_).

 The different estimates for $\tilde{\beta}$ for each of the Zeitgeists presented above were evaluated using [@eq:posteriorgamma] and can be seen in [@fig:posteriorgamma].